Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 How headless CMSs work

-On the flip side, a headless CMS completely defies the logic of a traditional CMS.
-By fragmenting the flow and decoupling the front end from the back end, it focuses on content creation and storage, with little to no restriction on how content gets rendered on the front end.
+A headless CMS completely defies the logic of a traditional CMS.
+By fragmenting the flow and decoupling the frontend from the backend, it focuses on content creation and storage, with little to no restriction on how content gets rendered on the frontend.

 In this scenario, a typical setup might look something like this: